Medical Properties Trust Inc. [MPW] stock Downgrade by BofA Securities analyst, price target now $21

-Medical Properties Trust Inc. [NYSE: MPW] traded at a low on 04/12/22, posting a -0.97 loss after which it closed the day’ session at $20.33.
+Medical Properties Trust Inc. [NYSE: MPW] loss -3.51% or -0.71 points to close at $19.52 with a heavy trading volume of 7714972 shares.
 The company report on March 16, 2022 that CORRECTING and REPLACING Medical Properties Trust Completes Hospital Partnership With Macquarie Asset Management.

 The Top 5 Ways to Trade a Potential $800 Billion Metaverse